Cash-out

 This function lets customers add a tip to their payment, on top of the amount they’re already paying for the goods or services.
 Depending on the country, it might be customary to tip waiters in bars and restaurants, taxi drivers, hair stylists, etc.

-It’s an optional feature, so you can have it enabled or disabled at any time by contacting the Merchant Service Centre.
+It’s an optional feature, so you can have it enabled or disabled at any time by contacting the Merchant Service Centre on 1300 369 852.

 Void

-The Void function cancels the last transaction that’s been recorded for settlement, but isn’t settled yet.
-It’s an optional feature, so you can have it enabled or disabled by contacting the Merchant Service Centre.
+The void function cancels the last transaction that’s been recorded for settlement, but isn’t settled yet.
+It’s an optional feature, so you can have it enabled or disabled by contacting the Merchant Service Centre on 1300 369 852.

 Important information